Álex López (footballer, born 1988): Later career

-López spent the 2017–18 campaign with Sporting de Gijón also in the second tier.
+López spent the 2017–18 campaign with Sporting Gijón also in the second tier.
 He appeared in only 13 competitive matches during his spell, mainly due to lower back problems.

-On 28 September 2018, López joined Brisbane Roar FC on a one-year deal.
-Following his one season in the Australian A-League, he returned to third-division Racing de Ferrol in June.
+On 28 September 2018, López joined Brisbane Roar on a one-year deal.
+Following his one season in the Australian A-League, he returned to third-division Racing Ferrol in June.

 López contributed 37 games and four goals (play-offs included) in 2022–23, as Racing won their group and returned to the professional leagues 15 years later.
 On 3 February 2025, he announced his retirement aged 37 in order to make room for new signings, but remained connected to the club in directorial capacities.